woosignal/wp-json-api-flutter/README.md

 ```

 #### WooCommerce - Get users info in WooCommerce
-- Used to get WooCommerce info for a given user, pass in the userToken which you should have stored somewhere safe in shared_pref or other
+- Used to get WooCommerce info for a given user
 - The first parameter is the **userToken** which is returned from the login/register response.
 You should have this saved somewhere e.g. shared_pref

 ``` dart